wp-plugins/wp-jump-menu/readme.txt

 1. Upload the `wp-jump-menu` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
+3. You'll find the options under Settings->WP Jump Menu
+4. In the settings, you can customize the jump menu's location, colors, sort order, and enter in custom post types (comma seperated) to list in the jump menu.
+5. Make sure you click save to save your settings.

 == Frequently Asked Questions ==